 Get a Great Price Without Getting the Runaround

-The Dealer's View of Internet Price Quotes
+The Car Shopper's View of Internet Price Quotes

 Because of the Internet, "people won't just drive in like they used to and kick tires," Davis says.
 "We have to give them answers to their questions and we have to be responsive."